doctrine/orm/docs/en/reference/metadata-drivers.rst

 -------------

-The last piece you need to know and understand about metadata in Doctrine 2 is the API of the ``ClassMetadata`` classes.
+The last piece you need to know and understand about metadata in Doctrine ORM is the API of the ``ClassMetadata`` classes.
 You need to be familiar with them in order to implement your own drivers but more importantly to retrieve mapping information for a certain entity when needed.